 Kenya is an amazingly beautiful and diverse country.
 If you volunteer in Kenya, it will come to feel like a second home.

 The Republic of Kenya is a democratic and market-oriented country in East Africa just south of the Horn of Africa, in between Somalia and Tanzania.
-With a population of just under 46 million as of 2015, Kenya boasts an abundance of different cultures and climates.
-English and Kiswahili are official languages, which many people in urban areas are able to speak.
-There are almost 50 different ethnic groups indigenous to Kenya, which speak 67 languages, many of which are the only language spoken by their respective group in rural areas.
+With a population of around 50 million, Kenya boasts an abundance of different cultures and climates.
+English and Kiswahili are the official languages, which many people in urban areas are able to speak.
+There are over 70 different ethnic groups indigenous to Kenya, which speak 68 languages in total, many of which are the only language spoken by their respective group in rural areas.
 The coastal areas of Kenya on the Indian Ocean and Lake Victoria have tropical climates, and the interior of the country has various mountains, deserts, rainy and temperate highlands, and savannahs.
 National parks and wildlife reservations make up a significant amount of the country’s land and economic base from tourism.

 Where We Work

 Since gaining independence in 1963, Kenya has been a country that has seen enormous gains in the span of 56 years.
 Deemed one of the “lion economies” of Africa, Kenya has resumed a growth percentage of 5.7% up until 2018 alone–making it one of “the fastest growing economies in Sub-Saharan Africa,” according to the World Bank Group.
 Students for International Development (SID) hopes to give students from all around the world the opportunity to be a part of the amazing changes that are happening in Kenya through our Vihiga and Kisumu locations.

 Simboyi Primary School